JanWilczek/wolf-sound-blog/_posts/synthesis/2022-06-26-sine-saw-square-triangle-pulse-basic-waveforms-in-synthesis.md

 ## Sine

-A sine is the most basic of sound synthesis waveforms.
+The **sine** is the most basic of sound synthesis waveforms.

-Sine formula is simple:
+The sine formula is simple

 $$s(t) = \sin (2 \pi f t), \quad ({% increment equationId20220626  %})$$